0xcacti/core-utils/README.md

 a lot about unix systems.
 I didn't know any of it, and tried not to use AI too too much so it ended up taking me quite a while.

-### A Note
-Okay, so it turns out some of these core utils are really hard to build.
-I'm trying to rip no AI.
-Getting all the behavior right is really not actually very fun.
-I thought this was going to be a simple little project, but it turns out that is's an endevour of immense tedium.
-I've finised up the following list, but I'm going to stop for now.
+...

+Turns out building these core utils is really really hard.
+It's pretty amazingly tough actually.
+Getting all the behavior right.
+I was going to quit without having finished my list, but I must go on.

 ### TODO